-^{91.} JA to Mary Palmer, Philadelphia, July 5, 1776, Adams Family Papers, II, 34.
+91. JA to Mary Palmer, Philadelphia, July 5, 1776, AFC, II, 34.

-Defence."92 On July 3, he wrote of the momentous action of Congress yesterday in declaring independence "without one dissenting Colony."93 "The Second Day of July 1776," he predicted, will be the most memorable Epocha, in the History of America.-I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
+John was delighted to inform Abigail about Congress's move toward independence.
+First, the resolution of May 10 with its preamble adopted five days later, both written by John Adams, called upon the people to throw off their royal governments and establish new governments amenable to the people.
+This "to all Intents and Purposes," was a declaration of independence in that it extinguished "all Authority, under the Crown, Parliament and Nation" of Great Britain.
+It necessitated a "Confederation . . . for our internal Concord, and Alliances may be so for our external Defence."
+On July 3, he wrote of the momentous action of Congress yesterday in declaring independence "without one dissenting Colony."
+"The Second Day of July 1776," he predicted, will be the most memorable Epocha, in the History of America.
+I am apt to believe that it will be celebrated, by succeeding Generations, as the great anniversary Festival.
 It ought to be commemorated, as the Day of Deliverance by solemn Acts of Devotion to God Almighty.
-It ought to be solemnized with Pomp and Parade, with Shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.94
+It ought to be solemnized with Pomp and Parade with shews, Games, Sports, Guns, Bells, Bonfires and Illuminations from one End of this Continent to the other from this Time forward forever more.

 Two days after the vote on independence Congress approved a formal Declaration of Independence submitted by a committee of five.
 John Adams was on the committee, but the poetic declaration was written by Thomas Jefferson, the thirty-three-year-old delegate from Virginia.
 Years later John would write enviously that "I always considered [the Declaration] as a theatrical show.
-Jefferson ran away with all the stage effect of that . . . and all the glory of it."95
+Jefferson ran away with all the stage effect of that . . . and all the glory of it."